 Biden calls Chinese President Xi Jinping about U.S.-China relationship

-In their first conversation in seven months, President Biden spoke by phone with Chinese President Xi Jinping on Wednesday evening.
-This was a call initiated by Mr. Biden and motivated by what is essentially his exasperation that lower-level Chinese officials have been unwilling to hold substantive conversations with his administration.
+In their first conversation in seven months, President Biden spoke by phone with Chinese President Xi Jinping late Thursday night from the Treaty Room inside the White House residence.
+The roughly 90-minute call was initiated by Mr. Biden and motivated by what is essentially his exasperation that lower-level Chinese officials have been unwilling to hold substantive conversations during meetings with members of his administration.

+A senior administration official told reporters that one of the challenges in U.S.-China interactions to date is that the sense that "they were playing for the press" and using the interactions with Biden administration officials as attempts to push propaganda rather than substance.
+The tone of Thursday night's call was described as "respectful" while also frank and familiar.

 Mr. Biden has repeatedly mentioned his personal familiarity with Xi.
 He told CBS News' Norah O'Donnell in February, "I had 24-25 hours of private meetings with [Xi] when I was vice president, traveled 17,000 miles with him.
 I know him pretty well."